samolds/sengen/README.md

 # Random Sentence Generator

 In one of my early CS classes, we built a random sentence generator in Java.
 I've been porting the same program to multiple languages as a learning opportunity and to provide myself with a catalog of differences among implementations and styles.

+If I'm doing something really ugly/wrong/non-idiomatic, in a specific language, please let me know.

 ### Java